 $ sudo apt-get install vlc libavcodec-extra-53 $ sudo apt-get install pulseaudio paprefs pulseaudio-module-jack \ pavucontrol paman alsa-tools-gui $ sudo usermod -a -G pulse,pulse-access `whoami`

 Reboot the computer for pulseaudio to kick in.
 It will add about 10MB to your memory footprint.
 And yes, it does have mp3 support.

 You should not be surprised by the presence of mp3 support in Debian.
 The purpose of any distribution is to distribute software, and Debian excels doing that.
-Everything from mp3 and dvd support, to wireless and video card drivers, is packaged by Debian team and available to users without bringing in unofficial software repositories.
+Debian team packages everything from mp3 and dvd support, to wireless and video card drivers.
+There is no need to access unofficial software repositories.

 For example this is how you would install Adobe flash player.
 Start by adding contrib non-free (still official Debian repos) in your /etc/apt/sources.list file:

 In part 2 of this series of articles I continue with several enhancements to the current setup.

 While Debian isn’t exactly the friendliest distribution ever, it’s definitely the best choice to build a lightweight Linux desktop.
 It is a popular distribution for software development, with lots of support behind it.
 You might find it worth looking at running on your own system.
 And if something goes wrong during setup, you can always ask a question on the mailing list, or revert to a distro you know better.